HazemEmad/NinjazTask/README.md

 ## Step 2: Add .env file

-You need to create .env file at root directory to add API_KEY like that "API_KEY=6aa95x09xcf7s543891cae0d"
+You need to create .env file at root directory to add API_KEY like that "API_KEY=6aa95x09xcf7s543891cae0d" using this link to get API_KEY https://dummyapi.io/account

 ## Step 3: Start the Metro Server